 When cultivating weed indoors, it's essential to do so as efficiently as possible.
 Indoor crops often work with limited grow space, and the added expense of artificial light compels growers to maximize their resources.
 Cultivators face this challenge with every crop: how do you make the best use of limited space and ensure every plant gets as much light as it needs?
+Enter the sea of green method.

 What is sea of green?

 The sea of green method clusters your many plants in tight quarters together under grow lights.
-As the plants grow together, they develop a canopy of buds under the light, creating the so-named "sea of green."
+As the plants grow together, they develop a canopy of buds under the light, creating the so-called "sea of green."
+With equally given care, regular nutrition, and a watchful eye on each plant, you can raise a successful SOG crop in any grow room.

 How much does a sea of green plant yield?